ekmwest/ekmwest-site/src/posts/short-thoughts-2020.md

 <div class="short-thoughts">

-Stone and chisel will produce sharp writing.
+Stone and chisel creates sharp letters.

 When curiosity is key, expertise is a barrier.